masterbioinfo/projetwalker/Doc/RM.md

 ## NMR analysis Commands <a name="nmr-analysis"></a> :
-Commands that will analyse tha data provided by the NMR experience and generate the graphs as described in the Introduction section.
+Commands that will analyze datas provided by the NMR experiment and generate the graphs as described in the Introduction section.

 ### Initiate the analysis <a name="initiate"></a> :

 * #### summary command <a name="summary"></a> :

 ```
-Prints a summary of current titration state
+Print a summary of current titration state.

 Usage : summary
 ```
 Output :
 ```
-* Source dir 		-> the data path
+* Source dir 		-> The data path
-* Steps				-> the number of steps experiments
+* Steps				-> The number of steps experiments
-* Cutoff			-> cutoff selected
+* Cutoff			-> Cutoff selected
-* Total reisdues	-> Total residus in the study
+* Total reisdues	-> Total residues in the study
 	- Complete residues 	-> Total residues in the study
 	- Incomplete residues	-> Number of residues with incomplete informations (not retained in the study)
-	- Filtered residues		-> Number of residus filtered (0 in the first time)
+	- Filtered residues		-> Number of residues filtered (0 at the first time)
 ```

 * #### add_step command <a name="add_step"></a> :
 ```
 Add a titration file as next step.
-Associate a volume to this step with -v option.
+Associates a volume to this step with -v option.
         Example : add_step titration_10.list -v 10

 	Usage: add_step [options] <titration_file_##.list>

 	Options:
-  	-h, --help            show this help message and exit
+  	-h, --help            Show this help message and exit
   	-v VOLUME, --volume=VOLUME
                         Volume of titrant solution to add titration step
 ```
 * #### load_job <a name="load_job"></a> :
-For more information about this command, see also the **[save_job](#save_job) command.
+For more information about this command, see also the [save_job](#save_job) command.

 ```
-Loads previously saved titration, replacing active titration
+Load previously saved titration, replacing active titration.

 Usage : load_job <file_saved_path>